 Modify the Basin Plan in Chapter 3 Water Quality Objectives under the heading, “Water Quality Objectives” as follows:

-The fourth point is that the Central Valley Water Board recognizes that immediate compliance with water quality objectives adopted by the Central Valley Water Board or the State Water Board, or with water quality criteria adopted by the USEPA, may not be feasible in all circumstances.
+The fourth point is that the Central Valley Water Board recognizes that immediate compliance with water quality objectives adopted by the Central Valley Water Board or the State Water Board, or with water quality criteria adopted by the U.S. EPA, may not be feasible in all circumstances.
 Where the Central Valley Water Board determines it is infeasible for a discharger to comply immediately with such objectives or criteria, compliance shall be achieved in the shortest practicable period of time (determined by the Central Valley Water Board), not to exceed ten years after the adoption of applicable objectives or criteria, or for some specific pollutants, the Central Valley Water Board may grant an Exception or Variance pursuant to the terms of those policies as set forth in Chapter IV, Implementation.
 The Central Valley Water Board will establish compliance schedules in NPDES permits consistent with the provisions of the State Water Board’s Compliance Schedule Policy (Resolution 2008-0025).
 Time schedules in waste discharge requirements are established consistent with Water Code Section 13263.

 CHAPTER 3 WATER QUALITY OBJECTIVES